SudalaiRajkumar/ML/AV_Hack3/readme.md

 1. Converted all the categorical variables into one-hot encoded variables

-2. Truncate the "Project Evaluation" value at 99.9th percentile value (value is 6121) - As Nalin mentioned in his post, if the DV distribution is different in the test set, then am done.
+2. Truncate the "Project Evaluation" value at 99.9th percentile value (value is 6121)

 3. Built tree based models by selecting the params through cross validation